Practicum-AlgoTrading/AlgoTrading-Backend/README.md

 # AlgoTrading-Backend
-Backend for the Practicum AlgoTrading team
+Backend for the Practicum AlgoTrading team.

 # To Test Locally #
 `source venv/bin/activate`